Our English as Additional Language (EAL) Service support model and guiding principles.

-The Department of Education is committed to providing high quality, inclusive education for English as Additional Language (EAL) students.
-The EAL Service provides a resource for schools to assist EAL Students in their acquisition of English.
+We provide support for English as Additional Language (EAL) students.
+The EAL Service provides a resource for schools to use to support EAL Students in their acquisition of English.

 Watch the video below to find out more about the EAL Support Model.

-- Student comes from a family where English is not the main language spoken at home.
+- Students come from families where English is not the main language spoken at home.

-- Student has had less than 5 years of schooling, where the language of instruction was English.
+- Students have had less than 5 years of English language instruction at school

 The Department’s EAL support is a ‘needs-based model’.
-The model has been informed by a set of eight Guiding Principles.
+The model is based on a set of eight Guiding Principles.

 These guiding principles include: